 No matter how proficient the marketer, the answers to that question will never satisfy 100 percent of potential clients.
 For some buyers, you will always need to sweeten the deal.
 How you do that is where the strategy comes in.

-Incentive marketing is a necessary and valuable strategy because it engages a segment of consumers that may not otherwise consider your organization’s products or services.
+It’s a necessary and valuable strategy because it engages a segment of consumers that may not otherwise consider your organization’s products or services.
 But this doesn’t necessarily mean you have to pay people to interact with your business.

 Non-monetary rewards, peer recognition and discounts are all effective incentives.
 When the performance piece of the equation is enjoyable on its own terms, such as a game or contest, the strategy really shines.